leo/args/README.md

 ### .option(name, description, init, default)

-Shall be used to register a new option for the binary in which it's being called.
+Register a new option for the binary in which it's being called.

 - **name:** Takes a string which defines the name of the option.
 In this case, the first letter will be used as the short version (`port` => `-p, --port`).
 However, it can also be an array in which the first value defines the short version (`p` => `-p`) and the second one the long version (`packages` => `--packages`).
 - **description:** A short explanation of what the option shall be used for.
 Will be outputted along with help.